JefferyLim/ec513_final_project/docs/milestones/milestone3.md

 ## Code

-We've created a [virtual_memory.c](https://github.com/JefferyLim/black-parrot-sim/blob/ec513/sw/virtual_memory.c) program that maps pages and sets the privilege level (User or Supervisor level).
-It's very simple for now, but has proven to work for our needs.
+Last milestone, we created a [virtual_memory.c](https://github.com/JefferyLim/black-parrot-sim/blob/ec513/sw/virtual_memory.c) program that maps pages and sets the privilege level (User or Supervisor level).
+We've cleaned it up and updated it.

+## Finding Vulnerabilities and Example Traces

+So far, we have been unable to generate any trace where we can see microarchitectural changes due to branch mispredictions.

+## Finding Anything Interesting

+We actually have found one interesting behavior where the Dromajo emulator and the verilator simulation shows different behavior.
+It's quite interesting because it is an example of buggy software.
+Dromajo shows that a privilege fault should occur, but the verilator simulation does not show that.
+We will be going over this example in our presentation.

 ## Understanding of Faults